Ahhhh, the flea market. A bazaar of wonders, forgotten artifacts, and Smurf TV trays.

 You can’t make this shit up.

 Well, maybe you could; after all, someone had to come up with this idea.
-I have no idea who made this, or why they felt the need to have you play as a discount Bomberman rescuing a racist caricature from Lolo, but here we are.
+I have no idea who made this, or why they felt the need to have you play as a discount Bomberman rescuing a brown Smurf from Lolo, but here we are.

 How many kids do you think grew up with one of these, and thought Rescue Kuck was a real game?
 Hell, that question could apply to any of these things; imagine being 5 years old, and you get one of these things for Christmas.
 Imagine playing “Mario 10”, and wondering why the Mario series took such a weird turn.
 That’s more or less how a lot of 20th century Russian, and Brazilian, kids grew up, in fact.